Veterinary Botanical Medicine Association

 EXAM LOCATION

-The 2025 Exam will be held at the September 6th - 9th AHVMA Conference in West Palm Beach FL, and other locations to be announced.
+The 2025 Exams will be held at the September 6th - 9th AHVMA Conference in West Palm Beach FL, and on December 13th at Herbalist & Alchemist in Washington, NJ.

 EXAM GUIDE